halt-dos/hd-wiki-public/docs/enterprise/platform/system/Infrastructure/instance/settings/backuppolicy.md

 **SFTP Enabled**

 This option helps to choose if the user wants data transfer is over SFTP (Port 22), otherwise data will transfer using FTP (Port 21).
-Users can enable or disable the settings as per their chioce.
+Users can enable or disable the settings as per their choice.
 By default, it is set to disable.

     Accepted values: Enabled / Disabled